arlo-lib/ARLO/README.rst

 ARLO: Automated Reinforcement Learning Optimizer
 **********

-This is the repository containing the code for running the experiments of the paper ``ARLO: A Framework for Automated Reinforcement
+This is the repository containing the implementation of the framework, and the code for running the experiments, of the paper ``ARLO: A Framework for Automated Reinforcement Learning``.
-Learning``.

 What is ARLO
 ============